 This school expressly prohibits corporal punishment in any form or the implicit sanctioning of such.

 Location of the Discipline policy (Student Management Policy) is found on the school's intranet.
 To obtain a copy please ask at the front office.

-The following sentence has been added to this policy during 2018
+There have been no changes made to this policy during 2019.